 Foreword by G. D. Cohen

 416 pages with 16 pages of color plates

 August 2021.
 Softcover.

-An illustrated survey of artist hoaxes, including impersonations, fabula, cryptoscience, and forgeries, researched and written by an expert “fictive-art” practitioner.
+An illustrated survey of artist hoaxes, including impersonations, fabula, cryptoscience, and forgeries, researched and written by Antoinette LaFarge, herself a “fictive-art” practitioner.

-The shift from the early information age to our ‘infocalypse’ era of rampant misinformation has made this genre of art with a sting in its tale an especially radical form.
+The shift from the early information age to our “infocalypse” era of rampant misinformation has made this genre of art with a sting in its tale an especially radical form.
 Cataloging historical projects and those from the late 20th and early 21st century that probe this confusion, LaFarge foregrounds the medium’s potential for run-away creativity.
-At its center, this “fictive art” (LaFarge’s term) is secured as fact by creating series of evidentiary objects and by employing the language and display methods of history and science.
-Using documentary photographs and videos, presumptively historical artifacts and relics, didactics, lectures, events, and expert opinions in technical language, artists create a constellation of manufactured evidence attesting to the artwork’s central narrative.
-This dissimulation is temporary, with a clear “tell” often surprisingly revealed in a self-outing moment; other times, it is found out.
+At its center, fictive art is secured as fact by creating series of evidentiary objects and by employing the language and display methods of history and science.
+Using documentary photographs and videos, created historical artifacts and relics, explanatory texts and didactics, lectures, events, and expert opinions in technical language, artists have created constellations of manufactured evidence attesting to their artwork’s central narrative.
+This dissimulation is temporary in most cases, often surprisingly revealed in a self-outing moment; other times, it is found out.
 With all the attendant consequences of mistrust, outrage, and rejection, what we can learn from fictive art practitioners both past and present bears on the fragile trust that builds societies, and that when broken, brings them to the brink of chaos.